Old Trafford (area): Sports grounds

+Former cinemas

 Until the mid-20th century there were four cinemas in Old Trafford: the Imperial Picture Theatre in Chorlton Road, Brooks Bar, The Globe on Cornbrook Street, The Lyceum in City Road and the Trafford Picture House in Talbot Road.
 Three of the buildings have survived, although not now operated as cinemas.
 The Imperial opened in 1913, and for a brief period in the 1970s it became an Asian films cinema.
 It closed in 1979, and the building is now occupied by a timber and ironmongery business.
 The premises occupied by The Globe were originally part of the Manchester Carriage and Tramways Company's horse-drawn tramway depot.
 The cinema closed in the mid-1960s, and is now used as a warehouse.
 The Lyceum opened in 1915, and it also closed in the 1960s.
 Its building is now used for private functions.
 The Trafford Picture House opened in 1922, and closed in 1958.
 After a period when it was used as a vehicle auction room the building became derelict, and it was demolished in 1997.

-Present day
+Community

 Today, Old Trafford has approximately residents.
 Cultural diversity has been a feature of the area for over a century.
 Irish immigrants settled in the locality from the 1880s, coming to Manchester to work on the ship canal.
 Polish and east European migrants arrived during and after the Second World War.
 The Afro-Caribbean community arrived and settled in the 1950s and 1960s.
 People from the Indian sub-continent started to arrive during the 1960s but settled in more significant numbers from the 1980s onwards.

 Old Trafford is among the 10% most deprived areas in England, suffering problems of unemployment, poor housing and low educational achievement.
 It also has levels of youth crime well above the national average.

 Ayres Road and its environs are the heart of modern-day Old Trafford and a walk down this road gives a real flavour of the multi-cultural nature of the neighbourhood, with its variety of grocers' shops selling food stuffs from Europe, the Caribbean and Southeast Asia; its Catholic church, St. Alphonsus, frequented by a predominantly Irish congregation, the vibrant and busy St John's Community Centre and Shizhan House, the Chinese Medicine Centre, on the site of the old Vimto offices.
 Something of this atmosphere is evoked by Manchester poet Lemn Sissay in his poem Ayres Road.

+The former library on Stretford Road has been converted into a Chinese cultural centre.
+For many years the numerous Polish community had a focal point in their ex-servicemen's club on Shrewsbury Street but this club has closed.